tryton/tryton-client/doc/usage.rst

   * Port: Port where the Tryton server listens.

-.. note:: If there is no connection to a Tryton server, many items in menu bar and tool bar are de-activated.
+.. note:: If there is no connection to a Tryton server, many items in menu bar and tool bar are deactivated.

 User